 FOR OTHER PEOPLE IN YOUR FIELD, WHAT DO THEY USUALLY LACK?

 I don't like to talk about lack in general because I'd rather energize abundance.
-For me, having faith and confidence my skills has been an important part of running my own business and co-founding an interior design firm.
+For me, having faith and confidence my skills has been an important part of running my own business.
 I also love to work with like-minded clients who are looking to grow, enhance, and expand their lives, homes, and/or business in many areas.
-I believe in the intention behind aesthetics.
-How can we elevate our lives by elevating our spaces and our visual identities (as a brand, as a person, etc). ?

 WHAT ARE YOU WORKING ON RIGHT NOW?

 I'm working on a few different things: interior design projects, branding for a Brooklyn-based home restoration company, styling for small brands.
 I'm most excited about my website/project, Object & Us.
 The focus is on the intention behind the object, the space, and our personal needs.
 How can we bring items into our lives with mindfulness?
 I believe that as we learn to do this, we optimize our daily living.
 Let's curate from our internal space, rather than to fulfill (or I should say, fill) our external desires.